 UNDP Practice Specialists

-- Practice Specialist (Capacity Development) - Amon Manyama
+- Practice Specialist (Capacity Development) and Deputy Country Director (P) a.i. - Amon Manyama

 - Practice Specialist (Environment & Natural Resources) - Gertrude Lyatuu

 - Practice Specialist( Climate Change & Energy) - Abbas Kitogo

 - Practice Specialist (Private Sector Development ) - Ernest Salla

 - Practice Specialist (Governance) - Godfrey Mulisa

 Goverment Implementing Partners